[by Ahmed Ahmed]

 What makes the drinks menu extra-special, however, is the teatime cocktail selection.
 Potentially adding new meaning to the phrase ‘tea party,’ the menu tempts you with gin and tonic, a choice of martinis and even Veuve Clicquot champagne.

-The chilled-out atmosphere really makes the meal, which will set you back £15.95 per head.
-For a chance to relax and enjoy a catch-up with friends or even an alternative to a standard business lunch, I have to say that Aalto was (here it comes!) my cup of tea.
+The classy, chilled-out atmosphere really makes the meal.
+For a chance to relax and enjoy a catch-up with friends or even an alternative to a standard business lunch, I have to say that Aalto was certainly (here it comes!) my cup of tea.